0xSabonis/fourmeme-bundler-bot/README.md

 2. **Monitors mempool** for target contracts or tokens
 3. **Bundles transactions** into a single optimized batch
 4. **Applies MEV protection** using private relay endpoints
-5. **Executes & confirms** transactions with real-time status tracking
+5. **Executes & confirms** transactions with real time status tracking

 ---